The Battleground logo

 Our Work

-Our editors publish regular reviews of films, music, books, and political features and conduct candid conversations about ideas and events on our podcasts.
-They’re a very inspired bunch at the height of their journalistic careers.
+Our editors publish regular reviews of books, film and music and politics features, and conduct candid conversations about ideas and events on our Left To Burn podcast.
+They’re an inspired bunch at the height of their journalistic careers.

 Our Reach